Find a Document

 One Water Awards Program

 The One Water Awards Program is a water-efficiency awareness campaign to encourage businesses and other non-residential industries to participate in the Water Savings Incentive Program.
-This spring, a special awards ceremony will highlight past participants and leaders in the commercial, industrial, and institutional sectors who have achieved incredible water-savings through their funded projects.
-Their projects are located throughout the six-county service area and will be recognized for their technological innovations, environmental stewardship and water sustainability.
-The awards will be streamed here on May 22, 2023, at 11:30 am.
+A special awards ceremony celebrated past participants and leaders in the commercial, industrial, and institutional sectors who have achieved incredible water-savings through their funded projects.
+Their projects are located throughout the six-county service area and were recognized for their technological innovations, environmental stewardship and water sustainability.
+The recorded event and honoree videos can be found here.

 On-site Retrofit Program